Dynamic one-time delivery of critical data by small and sparse UAV swarms: a model problem for MARL scaling studies: Policies under investigation

 \subsection{A baseline controller}

 The following description assumes an isotropic, non-jammed scenario.
 The baseline controller reduces the dynamic optimization problem into a static graph problem by first determining the agent relay order in \ref{factor-II} and then restricting the agents' motion envelopes in \ref{factor-III}.
-This lends a static graph formulation in which the problems in \ref{factor-I} and \ref{factor-III} can be solved using Dijkstra's algorithm, which is executed for each of the $K$ agents as the retrieving agent, and the best of the $K$ solutions is chosen.
+This lends a static graph formulation in which the problems in \ref{factor-I} and \ref{factor-III} can be solved using Dijkstra's algorithm, which is executed for each of the $K$ agents as the (initial) retrieving agent, and the best of the $K$ solutions is chosen.
 Agents included in the best path form a \textit{relay chain}, thereby solving \ref{factor-I} and \ref{factor-II}, while the remaining agents are \textit{passive agents}.

 Let $k\!\in\!\K$ be the retrieving agent, and the initial positions of the agents be $p_1,\dots,p_K$.
 The \textit{retrieval point} $\hat{p}_{k}$ of agent $k$ is chosen to be the optimal retrieval point for the corresponding one-agent game.
+More precisely,

-More precisely, $\hat{p}_{k}=\argmin_{p\in \B(p_\tnode, \Rcom)} \{ \|p - p_k\|+\|p_\rnode - p \| \}$ if $p_k$ is outside the communication range of $p_\tnode$, otherwise $\hat{p}_{k}=p_k$.
+if $p_k$ is outside the communication range of $p_\tnode$, otherwise $\hat{p}_{k}=p_k$.
+Fig.~\ref{fig:dijkstra_weight_derivation} illustrates the geometry.
 The line segment between the retrieval point and the receiver base station is denoted $L_k$.
 In a first step, the movements of the agents are restricted to a perpendicular motion at maximum speed towards $L_k$.
 The rationale behind this is that agents on $L_k$ form a straight chain from the retrieval point to the receiving base station.
 Some agents may not reach $L_k$ before they become obsolete, while some agents are close enough to $L_k$ or to other agents so that they still become part of the resulting solution.
-The latter requires knowledge also of relay times, which in turn depend on the message's previous path.
+The latter also requires knowledge of relay times, which in turn depend on the message's previous path.
 To avoid such dependencies, conservative bounds on relay times are used.